Viability of Sub-TeV Higgsino Dark Matter with Nearly Mass-Degenerate Sleptons: Numerical Study

 \item {\bf Higgsino Composition} To ensure the analysis focuses on the higgsino-dominated scenario, we impose a filter requiring the higgsino fraction of the LSP, defined as $|N_{13}|^2 + |N_{14}|^2$, to be greater than 0.5. \end{itemize}

 To facilitate these calculations, we generated model files for SPheno-4.0.5\cite{Porod_2012,Porod:2003um,Porod:2011nf} and MicrOMEGAs-5.0.4 \cite{Barducci:2016pcb,Belanger_2009,Belanger:2001fz,Belanger:2010pz,Belanger:2014hqa,Belanger:2018mqt} using SARAH-4.15.4\cite{Staub:2008uz,Staub:2012pb,Staub:2013tta,Staub:2015kfa}.
-For each input point, SPheno computes the mass spectrum and mixing matrices, while MicrOMEGAs is utilized to evaluate the dark matter relic density and both SI and SD scattering cross sections.
+For each input point, SPheno computes the mass spectrum and mixing matrices, while MicrOMEGAs is utilized to evaluate the dark matter relic density and both SI and SD scattering cross sections.Although our numerical scan relies on these standard tree-level evaluations, we note that electroweak radiative corrections can significantly enhance both the spin-independent and spin-dependent cross-sections for Higgsino-like dark matter \cite{Bisal:2023fgb,Bisal:2024ezn}.
+Consequently, our applied direct detection constraints can be regarded as conservative, as the inclusion of such loop effects would render the actual LZ2024 limits even more stringent.